 “In the process of independent locomotion, infants undergo major changes in perception, cognition, and social and emotional development.
 Studies have shown that the rhythmic pattern involved in moving arms and legs in a coordinated manner impacts the way the developing brain grows and the ease with which it learns.
 In many ways, crawling is what helps turn babies into children.”Agrawak, 2011

-Central Anatolia, Turkey 1980’s
+Central Anatolia, Turkey 1980s

 “Most of the time babies are held by someone; we don’t usually let them crawl around very much.
 Indeed, I am not sure all babies even learn to crawl.
 They are hardly ever put down on the ground outside, because it is just too dirty and they might pick up something dirty and put it in their mouth.
 In the house, you can let them sit and crawl around on the floor from time to time because the floors are swept clean several times a day.
 They will find all kinds of things to play with, but you must be careful– I have seen babies playing with knives and scissors, and that can be very dangerous.”DeLoache and Gottlieb, 2006

-Rajputs of Khalapur, India 1960’s
+Rajputs of Khalapur, India 1960s

-In the Six Cultures collection on child rearing, psychologist Leigh Minturn and anthropologist John T. Hitchcock were part of the Cornell University’s Cornell India Project.
-In their ethnography they describe attitudes about crawling in Rajput culture of Khalapur (southwest of Mumbai) in the 1960’s:
+In the Six Cultures collection on child rearing, psychologist Leigh Minturn and anthropologist John T. Hitchcock were part of Cornell University’s Cornell India Project.
+In their ethnography they describe attitudes about crawling in the Rajput culture of Khalapur (southwest of Mumbai) in the 1960s:

 “A baby spends little time crawling.
-Sometimes, unattended, he may set off across the courtyard on his own, but someone usually grabs before he gets far.
+Sometimes, unattended, he may set off across the courtyard on his own, but someone usually grabs him before he gets far.
 Since the women do most of their work on the floor, the food dishes, grain dishes, and so on are usually lying somewhere.
-This makes a crawling baby something of a nuisance, although there is little that can hurt him except the hearth fire and an occasional spilling-wheel spindle or knife.
-If the infant is crawling toward some area where it is not supposed to be, or playing with some object which it is not supposed to have, an adult simply removes either the baby or the object rather than attempting to coax the baby to give up the object or to crawl away.”Minturn and Hitchcock, “Six Cultures“, 1963
+This makes a crawling baby something of a nuisance, although there is little that can hurt him except the hearth fire and an occasional spinning-wheel spindle or knife.
+If the infant is crawling toward some area where it is not supposed to be, or playing with some object which it is not supposed to have, an adult simply removes either the baby or the object rather than attempting to coax the baby to give up the object or to crawl away.”Minturn and Hitchcock, Six Cultures, 1963

-Taira, Okinawa, Japan 1960’s
+Taira, Okinawa, Japan 1960s

 “In spite of the fact that he is capable of crawling or learning to crawl within the second half year of his life, he is kept on the back.
 He does not protest or clamor to be put down; he seems to prefer being carried to being left to crawl.”Thomas and Hatsumi Maretzki

 “A mother who sits and plucks sweet potato leaves off the vines for hog feed works more efficiently with the baby on her back.
-Crawling around on the loose floorboards near the fire pit or over the edge of the raised floor, the child would require constant attention.”
+Crawling around on the loose floorboards near the fire pit or over the edge of the raised floor, the child would require constant attention.”Thomas and Hatsumi Maretzki

 “During the day, your baby will be carried by someone most of the time, even after he or she can crawl; it is base for a baby to crawl on the ground like an animal.
 Hold the baby in your arms or in a sling around your body as you go about your daily business.
 Your infant can stay in the sling even while asleep, although you may want to pull the cloth over the child’s face.
 If you have put your child down to do some work, another person- your husband, a sibling, child caretaker, grandparent, aunt, uncle, cousin, or neighbor– should hold the child.
 Everyone loves to hold a baby.”DeLoache and Gottlieb, 2006